openmainframeproject/tac/process/ambassadors.md

 Ambassadors can serve indefinitely, with their ambassadorship renewed on a yearly basis

-## Requirements for becoming an official Open Mainframe Ambassador:
+## Requirements for becoming an official Open Mainframe Ambassador

 *   Affiliated with an Open Mainframe Project member OR is a contributor to an Open Mainframe Project hosted project.
 *   Willing to speak at community events, write technical content such as blog posts and be interviewed for articles, podcasts or other marketing and educational materials.